Dissecting RGB-D Learning for Improved Multi-modal Fusion: Related Work

 \textit{Difference.} To summarize, most existing interpretation works only explore the internal mechanisms of unimodal models, while the analysis of the multi-modal data complementarity and multi-modal fusion mechanism is still lacking.
-To our knowledge, \cite{wang2020makes} and \cite{huang2021makes} are the closest related works.
-However, they focus on the potential performance degradation in multi-modal systems, by examining the gradient imbalance from the optimization perspective \cite{wang2020makes} and theoretically discussing the latent representation bound from the generalization perspective \cite{huang2021makes}.
+To our knowledge, MultiViz~\cite{liang2022multiviz}, \cite{wang2020makes} and \cite{huang2021makes} are the closest related works.
+However, they focus on the visualization of cross-modal interactions and assigning concepts to decision-level features \cite{liang2022multiviz}, the potential performance degradation in multi-modal systems, by examining the gradient imbalance from the optimization perspective \cite{wang2020makes}, and theoretically discussing the latent representation bound from the generalization perspective \cite{huang2021makes}.
 In contrast, our work has different motivations and core problems.
-Our main motivation is to attempt to establish a framework for the multi-modal interpretation topic.
+Our main motivation is to dissect cross-modal relation and multi-modal learning mechanism, thus providing a systematic analysis to benefit the RGB-D and even other multi-modal communities.
 Based on this, we study the cross-modal data consistency and discrepancy, fusion logic, and modality evolution rules with semantic and quantitative explanations.
 From the application perspective, our study and conclusions can not only help improve the performance of a multi-modal visual system, but also provide guidance to diagnose a multi-modal system and design a universally efficient multi-modal architecture for various tasks and modalities.